 Action # Title Description Total Funds Contributing 3.1 Safety Drills 3.1.
 Implement plans and drills to support knowledge and training of safety measures \$250.00 No 3.2 Social/Emotional Health Programs 3.2.
-Implement programs that support the emotional and physical well- being of all students, including unduplicated pupils and SWD, and staff \$3,300.00 No 3.3 Attendance Incentives 3.3.
-Promote opportunities and incentives to increase attendance rates for all students especially unduplicated pupils \$100.00 No 3.4 Facilities Maintanence 3.4 Ensure school facilities are maintained and safe \$89,969.00 No 3.5 Home/School Transportation 3.5 Provide transportation to school to ensure access to curriculum and instruction and increase attendance rates/decrease tardiness especially for unduplicated students. \$70,485.00 No 3.6 Administrative Leadership 3.6 Maintain .5 administration position to operate, evaluate and maintain a safe and secure environment. \$46,992.00 No
+Implement programs that support the emotional and physical well-being of all students, including unduplicated pupils and SWD, and staff \$4,617.00 No 3.3 Attendance Incentives 3.3.
+Promote opportunities and incentives to increase attendance rates for all students especially unduplicated pupils \$100.00 No 3.4 Facilities Maintanence 3.4 Ensure school facilities are maintained and safe \$87,070.84 No 3.5 Home/School Transportation 3.5 Provide transportation to school to ensure access to curriculum and instruction and increase attendance rates/decrease tardiness especially for unduplicated students. \$76,296.82 Yes

-Action # Title Description Total Funds Contributing This includes overseeing the upkeep and safety of the physical plant, evaluating and maintaining a professional staff and best practices for a positive environment for students and staff.
-3.7 Meal Program Provide meals to lowincome students by supporting child nutrition program \$29,737.00 Yes 3.8 Counseling Program Provide social-/emotional counseling services to students \$3,958.00 No
+Action # Title Description Total Funds Contributing 3.6 Administrative Leadership 3.6 Maintain .5 administration position to operate, evaluate and maintain a safe and secure environment.
+This includes overseeing the upkeep and safety of the physical plant, evaluating and maintaining a professional staff and best practices for a positive environment for students and staff. \$30,875.80 No 3.7 Meal Program Provide meals to lowincome students by supporting child nutrition program \$21,239.00 Yes 3.8 Counseling Program Provide social-/emotional counseling services to students \$3,646.00 No 3.9 Site Improvements Increased staff time will be provided to improve the school campus, ensuring it will be clean, safe and well maintained and students will feel safe while attending school and families will be encouraged to attend school events. \$11,000.00 No

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.